How to Fight a Moving Company and Win

 • Get your evidence together, such as pictures or information on any mover's insurance you paid for before the move.

-When the excitement and thrill of moving turns to heartbreak when the moving company messes up, you might need to consider filing a complaint against them or suing them in small claims court.
+When the excitement and thrill of moving turns to heartbreak when the moving company messes up, you might need to consider filing a complaint against them and sending a demand letter.
 However, you might not know how to do that, and it isn't easy to find this information online.
-DoNotPay can help you whether you decide to file a complaint or them.
+DoNotPay can help you whether you decide to file a complaint against a moving company.

 How to file a complaint against a moving company using DoNotPay: